gradle/gradle/design-docs/done/publishing-and-sharing-plugins.md

 - ~~Reasonable error message on network failure talking to plugin portal~~
 - ~~Reasonable error message on network failure talking to repository containing plugin implementation~~

+## ~~Story: User uses non-declarative plugin from `plugins.gradle.org` of static version with dependency on core plugin~~

+The plugin portal resolver returns a payload indicating that this plugin is non-declarative and should be loaded as such.

+Much of the error handling is shared with handling of declarative plugins.

+Note: the class loading/visibility required by this story does not reflect the final goal.
+See the first story of the next milestone.

+### Test Coverage

+- ~~Plugin implementation can use `project.apply()` to apply core Gradle plugin~~
+- ~~Plugin implementation can access Gradle Core Plugin API~~
+- ~~Plugin implementation cannot access Gradle Core implementation~~
+- ~~Plugin is available in build script via `PluginContainer` - incl. `withType()` and `withId()` methods~~
+- ~~Other classes from plugin implementation jar are visible to build script~~
+- ~~Classes from plugin implementation dependencies are visible to build script~~
+- ~~Plugin dependencies influence conflict resolution in `buildscript.configurations.classpath`~~
+    - Add a `buildscript {}` dependency on java library A @ version 1.0
+    - Add a `plugins {}` dependency on a non-declarative plugin that depends on A @ version 2.0
+    - Assert that _only_ version 2.0 was resolved
+- ~~Plugin can access classes from Gradle API~~
+- ~~Plugin can access classes from Gradle core plugins~~
+- ~~Plugin cannot access Gradle internal implementation classes~~
+- ~~Successful resolution of module implementation, but no plugin with id found in resultant classpath, yields useful error message~~
+- ~~Successful resolution of module implementation, but unexpected error encountered when loading `Plugin` implementation class, yields useful error message~~
+- ~~Successful resolution of module implementation, but exception encountered when _applying_ plugin, yields useful error message~~

 ## ~~Story: Structured error response from plugin portal (when resolving plugin spec) is “forwarded to user”~~

 The plugin portal has a standardised JSON payload for errors.